efsalvarenga/CV/cl.md

 My extensive experience within highly technical industries is supported by further academic education on operational research and management sciences.
 My specific expertise includes asset management, project scoping & valuation, data science (operational research, mathematical modelling & machine learning), leadership and communication.

-The Command and Control Service Line would fit both my career aspirations and the history I’ve built so far.
+The TNO team would fit both my career aspirations and the history I’ve built so far.
-I want to play an active role in systematising sustainable digital innovation adoption in industries, focused on technology maturation and operation strategy.
+I want to play an active role in systematising sustainable quantitative innovation adoption in the energy industry, focused on technology maturation and operation strategy.
 In my career it’s been often required that I engage and influence the decisions of senior stakeholders (executives and directors), assurance teams, academia and national agencies, while supporting negotiations and agreeing on techno-economic excellence.
 I trust those are skills that would benefit the team.